-S3 Static Hosting
+S3 Static Hosting Issues

 Introduction

 NuxtContent allows me to generate a content centered blog post or article by writing in Markdown.
 I can author with simple text editor without fussing with HTML codes, css, etc. It even handles things like custom SEO and Social Sharing metadata with front-matter variables at the top of the Markdown file.
 The Markdown document encapsulates all the key programmer principles of simplicity, flexibility, readability, and self-containment.
 Indeed this blog post was written this way.
-Further, with the use the Nuxt npm run generate
+Further, with the use the Nuxt npm run generate command I can turn my fully client functional Vue.js/Nuxt.js web application into a static website that I can deploy to a cheap storage hosting solution such as Amazon AWS S3 Static website hosting.

 Static Files Layout

-), it converts each Markdown document and the supporting Nuxt/Vue framework files into an html file, a payload file, and a directory.
-The layout the files has two options:
+When I author a page article and then generate a static site with NuxtContent (i.e. npm run generate), it converts each Markdown document and the supporting Nuxt/Vue framework files into an html file, a payload file, and a directory.
+There are two static page layout options:

-- Directory (default)
+- Index Static Output (default)

-- Flat
+- Flat Static Output

 {